bosh77/MsxCompilerV4/README.md

 <h3>example: CALLPAGE 1,100 --> make a calling to page 1 at line 100</h3>
 <h3>Look at example folders to see how it's work</h3>
 <h3>You can select TARGET of your compilation (CARTRIDGE or DISK)</h3>
-<h3>Depending on the TARGET (cartridge or disk), a .ROM file of a maximum of 128kb or a .DSK
+<h3>Depending on the TARGET (cartridge or disk), a .ROM file of a maximum of 256kb or a .DSK
-    file containing up to a maximum of 8 files of 16kb each will be created!</h3>
+    file containing up to a maximum of 16 binary files of 16kb each will be created!</h3>

 <h4>
     <ul>